Dalvany/dalvany-image-panel/README.md

 ## Underline options

 ![configuration panel](https://github.com/Dalvany/dalvany-image-panel/raw/master/src/img/configuration_underline.png)

 Add a field value as underline.
 If text is wider than image then it will be truncated.

 - Underline field : field to use as underline.
 If `No underline` is selected, then underline will not be displayed.
-- Text size : size of the text
+- Text size : size of the text.

 # Screenshot